iutools/iutools/doc/test-plan.md

     - Check that there are about 17 hits
     - Translations include 'clams' and 'divers'

+Latin query - Capitalized words:
+- Do the steps described in the 'basic scenario' with following specifics
+    - QUERY_WORD: 'Nunavut'
+    - QUERY_LANGUAGE: Leave it at Inuktitut
+    - PREFERRED_SCRIPT: Roman
+    - Check that there are about 26 hits
+    - Make sure the word entry is OK

 Syllabic query
 - Do the steps described in the 'basic scenario' with the following 'specifics':
   - QUERY_WORD: 'ᐊᒻᒨᒪᔪᖅ'